Daily Devotional

 Others, like the classic “My Utmost for His Highest,” seek to guide the reader into thinking on and responding to the deep truths of God’s Word.
 My goal for the “Deep Rooted” series of devotionals was to create a resource that would increase the reader’s time in God’s Word not replace it.
 The “Deep Rooted” books send the reader to the Bible and help them learn how to interact with, understand, and apply Scripture.
 (If you just need some structure, check out the Bible Reading Plans on my Free Resources page.)

 There are a lot of good devotionals out there.
 As long as we use them correctly, they can be great resources.
 The following tips and suggestions will help us get the most out of your devotional books.
-(My devotional book “Deep Rooted” is a meaty devotional book that also equips you to study any passage on your own.)
+(My newest volume of the “Deep Rooted” devotional series is a 40-day journey through the book of Hebrews.
+This meaty devotional book also equips you to study any passage on your own.)

 4 Tips to Help You Get the Most out of Your Daily Devotional